Forensic Movie Review: This Tovino Thomas Starring Crime Thriller Is Different Yet Appealing!

 Plot

 Dr. Samuel John Kattookkaran (Tovino Thomas) is a medico-legal adviser who works for the forensic science lab of the Kerala Government.
 He is assigned to assist the chief investigating officer Rithika Xavier IPS (Mamta Mohandas) in the investigation of the serial murders of young girls in the city.
-Despite being uncomfortable in working together, both Samuel and Rithika tries their level best to track down the killer.
+Despite being not comfortable with working together, Samuel and Rithika try their level best to track down the killer.
 What happens next forms the crux of the story.

 Script & Direction